paxtibi/lazarus-batis-utility/README.md

 In this example we define two custom methods for mapper called TUserMapper.
 We define input parameters and return type.
 The sql statemente use ${parmetername} as macro to expand in sql generation phase.
 No validity check was implemente on ${parmetername}, we trust in user.
 The "parametername" must be valid expression for freepascal compiler.
+Like previous example:
-Like example before. username and password are valid statements for freepascl. user.id is valid too.
++ username and password are valid statements for freepascal.
++ user.id is valid too.

 For a mapper default method are:
 - saveEntityName(value: IEntityName)
 - getEntityName(primary key)